 I recalled a few brief memories of those days when I was employed, and quickly picked up the broom and swept those dusty thoughts under the rug.
 I have bid adieu to those days of being held captive by the corporate world.

-A long, but productive, chapter in my life has finally passed and it’s time to enjoy my so called golden years.
+A long, but productive, chapter in my life has finally passed and it’s time to enjoy my so-called golden years.
 What!?
 Whoever thought up that stupid term – golden years – had to be one card short of a full deck.
 There is nothing golden about them and by the way, there are no clouds with silver linings.
 I hope I didn’t break anyone’s bubble with this astounding news!
-You know the old saying or may be you don’t – the golden years have come at last, the golden years can kiss my arse.
+You know the old saying or maybe you don’t – the golden years have come, at last, the golden years can kiss my arse.

 Ah yes, the golden years.
-The time of life when one don’t have to endure the daily grind of a job, the time to go on cruises or enjoy a cabin in the mountains, the time to take time for oneself.
+The time of life when one doesn’t have to endure the daily grind of a job, the time to go on cruises or enjoy a cabin in the mountains, the time to take time for oneself.
 What a crock!
 I am bored and becoming high maintenance.
 The older I get, the more there is to maintain.
 There is nothing golden about them except the color I use in my hair.